Symbiotic star candidates in Gaia Data Release 3: Introduction

 \section{Introduction}

 Symbiotic stars are cosmic rarities.
-They are interacting binaries with a red giant star shedding mass onto a hot companion \citep{boyarchuk1969, bath1977, allen1984, kenyon1984, kenyon1986, webbink1987, munari2019}.
-The hotter star --- a solar-type main sequence star, white dwarf, or neutron star --- accretes material from a wind or Roche-lobe overflow from its cooler companion, a red giant, carbon star or Mira variable.
-When the hot star is a white dwarf, mass transfer generates additional energy from nuclear burning, driving occasional outbursts or steady high-energy emission \citep[e.g.,][]{luna2013}.
+They are interacting binaries with a coolgiant star shedding mass onto a hot compact companion \citep{boyarchuk1969, bath1977, allen1984, kenyon1984, kenyon1986, webbink1987, munari2019, merc2025review}.
+The hotter star --- usually a white dwarf --- accretes material from a wind or Roche-lobe overflow from its cooler companion, a red giant branch (RGB) or asymptotic giant branch (AGB) star.
+When the hot star is a white dwarf, mass transfer generates additional energy from nuclear burning, driving occasional outbursts or steady high-energy emission \citep[e.g.,][]{payne1964,allen1980,kenyon1983,mikola1992,luna2013,munari2025}.
 A more spectacular outcome, a Type Ia supernova, may result if the compact star reaches its Chandrasekhar limit \citep{kenyon1993sysupernovae, hachisu1999, liu2023}.
 Thus, as progenitors of the premier standard candle in cosmology \citep{riess1998}, symbiotic stars play a critical role in our understanding of the overall evolution of the universe.

 The unusual configuration of symbiotic stars, each with a hot and cool binary partner, leads to a unique spectral signature.
 Thermal emission from the compact hot star contributes to a blue continuum, while the cooler giant dominates the red spectrum.
-Molecular absorption lines from the giant star's atmosphere appear alongside emission from ionized species including O\,III, He\,II, and hydrogen (H$\alpha$, H$\beta$) \citep{kenyon1987}, as the compact star ionizes material lost by the giant.
-This combination of a double peaked continuum, absorption features and emission lines from highly ionized atoms distinguishes symbiotic stars from other interacting binary systems --- cataclysmic variables (a white dwarf and main-sequence companion) and X-ray binaries (a main sequence star in close orbit with a neutron star or black hole).
+Molecular absorption lines from the giant star's atmosphere appear alongside emission from ionized species including \mbox{[O\,III]}, He\,II, and hydrogen (\Halpha, \Hbeta) \citep{kenyon1987}, as the compact star ionizes material lost by the giant.
+This combination of a double-peaked continuum, absorption bands and emission lines from highly ionized atoms distinguishes symbiotic stars from other interacting binary systems, including cataclysmic variables (a white dwarf and main-sequence companion) and X-ray binaries (a main sequence star in close orbit with a neutron star or black hole).
+These same features --- evidence of a cool giant with molecular absorption features coupled with the clear signature of hot gas --- guided pioneers in the discovery of symbiotic stars \citep{merrill1932, swings1941, paynegaposchkin1946}.